How we spend your Council Tax

 Leader of the Council

-This page provides details of how the Council Tax we collect is spent to make sure we keep delivering the services that local people rely upon.
+Your council is committed to transparency and accountability.
+As part of this commitment, this page provides details of how the Council Tax we collect is spent to deliver the services local people rely on.

-Looking ahead, the council will continue to seek best value for money at all times, while making sure we provide the best possible services, especially those which are needed by the elderly, the young and the vulnerable.
+The council will always seek best value for money as we deliver the best possible services for all, especially the elderly, the young and the vulnerable.

 In a typical year, we will spend our budget on: